f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/9.jpg

-**NOTE**: If any of the subsequent Postman calls return a blank response or **"status": "unauthorized"** response (see the screenshot below), it means your user token has expired and you will need to re-login.
+**NOTE**: If any of the subsequent Postman calls return a blank response or **"status": "unauthorized"** response (see the screenshot below), it means that your user token has expired and you will need to re-login.
 To do that you just need to re-send the **Login** request.

 .. figure:: _figures/10.jpg

 `c)` OPTIONAL: Set User ID & Account Info

+You can skip this step for brand new accounts.

 **IMPORTANT NOTE**: If you originally signed up for F5 Cloud Services through a Limited User invitation (such as an email invite from another lab or from a different account owner), then it is possible that you haven't yet completed a full registration.
 You can quickly tell if you have by looking at your account(s) in the `F5 Cloud Services Portal <https://portal.cloudservices.f5.com/>`_ If you do now see any "Accounts you own:" and only see "Accounts you've been granted access to" as a **"Limited User"**, then you need to create a full account & update user info before you can proceed with this lab.